projectsesame/sesame/site/content/resources/upgrading.md

 If the following are true for you:

- * Your installation is in the `projectcontour` namespace.
+ * Your installation is in the `projectsesame` namespace.
  * You are using our [quickstart example][18] deployments.
  * Your cluster can take a few minutes of downtime.

-Then the simplest way to upgrade to 1.8.0 is to delete the `projectcontour` namespace and reapply one of the example configurations:
+Then the simplest way to upgrade to 1.8.0 is to delete the `projectsesame` namespace and reapply one of the example configurations:

 ```bash
 $ kubectl delete namespace projectsesame
 $ kubectl apply -f {{< param base_url >}}/quickstart/v1.8.0/sesame.yaml
 ```

-This will remove the Envoy and Contour pods from your cluster and recreate them with the updated configuration.
+This will remove the Envoy and Sesame pods from your cluster and recreate them with the updated configuration.
 If you're using a `LoadBalancer` Service, (which most of the examples do) deleting and recreating may change the public IP assigned by your cloud provider.
 You'll need to re-check where your DNS names are pointing as well, using [Get your hostname or IP address][12].

 ### The less easy way

-This section contains information for administrators who wish to apply the Contour 1.7.0 to 1.8.0 changes manually.
+This section contains information for administrators who wish to apply the Sesame 1.7.0 to 1.8.0 changes manually.
-The YAML files referenced in this section can be found by cloning the Contour repository and checking out the `v1.8.0` tag.
+The YAML files referenced in this section can be found by cloning the Sesame repository and checking out the `v1.8.0` tag.

-The Contour CRD definition must be re-applied to the cluster, since a number of compatible changes and additions have been made to the Contour API:
+The Sesame CRD definition must be re-applied to the cluster, since a number of compatible changes and additions have been made to the Sesame API:

 ```bash
 $ kubectl apply -f examples/sesame/01-crds.yaml